wearetriple/dotnet-defaults/Standards/README.md

 ### Policy

-- Wait for 1 month before releasing your application on the new version
+- Wait for 1 month before updating your application to the new version
 - On **LTS releases** a migration is required thus needs to be planned & executed
   - .NET team informs devs, PMs and TechOps on it's release
 - On **STS releases** a migration is optional and should be evaluated on necessity